Mass Fatality Events and Disaster Victim Identification

 The solution is to have systems and equipment available immediately for use by first responders that make data recording and traceability easier, more efficient, and standardized from the moment remains are found until their final deposition.

-Durable body tags with standard data fields make it easier for first responders to record data that is systematized and standardized.
-This is key to ensuring that as much contextual information as possible is available for identification teams.
-The more data that is recorded about the deceased, the easier it is for forensic teams and other experts to identify them.
-This can be as simple as recording the body’s case number, recovery location and date, or it can be more complex, such as taking note of any tattoos or identifying features on the body.
-This data is then used by forensic experts to support identification efforts and put together a full picture of what happened to the deceased.
+Durable body tags with standard data fields make it easier for first responders to record systematized and standardized data.
+This is key to ensuring that as much contextual information is available for identification teams.
+The more data recorded about the deceased, the easier it is for forensic teams and other experts to identify them.
+This can be as simple as recording the body’s case number, recovery location and date, or more complex, such as taking note of any tattoos or identifying features on the body.
+Forensic experts then use this data to support identification efforts and put together a full picture of what happened to the deceased.

-Recovery and dignified care of human remains is a key component of disaster response.
-Emergency responders need to have equipment immediately available that allows for straight forward accountability for the dead.
-Doing this will help make connections between those who are missing and those that have lost their lives and help victims be returned to their families.
+Recovery and dignified care of human remains is critical to disaster response.
+Emergency responders need equipment immediately available that allows for straightforward accountability for the dead.
+Doing this will help connect those who are missing and those who have lost their lives and help victims be returned to their families.